TUD-RST/examgenerator/docs/source/userdoc.rst

 problems, that are used in every test, and problems that are specific for a given experiment.
 You may create as many pools following any category/ rule as you like.
 Pools are the small puzzle pieces that in the end will decide over the content of your exam.
 Names can range from *A1* to *ExperimentXYZ*.
 You have the freedom of choice.
+However, please refrain from including empty spaces.

 Naming Scheme
 """"""""""""""""""""""""